juniortads/kuiper-wallet/README.md

-# What can you do with that?
+## What can you do with that?

-> Kuiper as a transaction wallet: A composable treatment.
+Kuiper as a transaction wallet with composable treatment.

 ![wallet-idea](images/wallet-idea.png)